Aymeric782/Cheese_classification_challenge/README.md

 ### Generating images

-To generate cheese images with those models you can do
+To generate cheese images with those models you can do (still in the anaconda environment peft)
 ```
 python exec_prompt.py
 ```